Man of the People (Star Trek: The Next Generation): Reception

-In 2019, ScreenRant ranked it the 6th worst episode of Star Trek: The Next Generation based on IMDB ratings, which was 5.8 out of 10 at that time.
-They felt the story was not executed well.
+In 2019, Screen Rant noted that the episode's IMDb rating, 5.8 out of 10 at that time, ranked "Man of the People" as the sixth worst episode of Star Trek: The Next Generation.

 Releases

 The episode was released as part of the Star Trek: The Next Generation season six DVD box set in the United States on December 3, 2002.
 A remastered HD version was released on Blu-ray optical disc, on June 24, 2014.